LambdaPheonix/Job_Advert_2/ReadMe.md

     - job region
     -

+# Please put off your ad blocker as it interfers with the function of the site

 ## How to Install (to use on local computer)
     - clone git to XAMPP/htdocs
     - move "Job_adverts" folder to xampp\mysql\data